VNG-Realisatie/authorization-decision-log/specificaties.md

 of the request **MAY** be omitted for privacy reasons.
 However, if such parts are omitted, full accountability and replayability can no longer be guaranteed.

-The `policies` field is a message, composed of the following fields.
+The `policies` field is a message in which each key identifies a policy source.
+The value associated with each key **MUST** be a message in the following format.

 | Field           | Type    | Required  | Description                             |
 |------------------|---------|---------------|--------------------------------------------|